-In accordance with the 2024 Executive Compensation Structure Submission Guidelines, dated December 2023 ("Guidelines"), attached for formal approval by the Office of Energy Infrastructure Safety is an overview of Bear Valley Electric Service, Inc.'s ("Bear Valley") 2024 Executive Compensation Plan.
-It complies with the requirements of the Public Utilities Code Section 8389(e) and the Guidelines.
+In accordance with the Executive Compensation Structure Submission Guidelines Version 1.0, dated April 2025 ("Guidelines"), attached for formal approval by the Office of Energy Infrastructure Safety is an overview of Bear Valley Electric Service, Inc.'s 2025 Executive Compensation Plan ("Plan") and the Required Information Template (Attachment 1 to the Guidelines).
+Separately filed is the Executive Compensation Structure Data Excel Template Version 1.
+The Plan complies with the requirements of the Public Utilities Code Section 8389(e) and the Guidelines.